 In colleges and universities from the United States, a BAS is a technical professional degree that is often considered an applied baccalaureate.
 Students that usually apply to a Bachelor of Applied Science are experienced professional adults that hold professional certifications and are interested in advancing their technical skills for the workplace.

-The Bachelor of Engineering (B. Eng. or BE) is the first academic degree that is achieved after studying one of the engineering sciences.
-Depending on specialisation, a Bachelor of Engineering can last between three and five years.
+The Bachelor of Engineering (B. Eng. or BE) is granted after studying one of the Engineering sciences.
+Depending on specialisation, it can last between three and five years.